fan-aaron-zhang/cvegan/README.md

 CVEGAN was originally developed by Dr Di Ma using Tensorflow, this code is a Pytorch migration conducted by Mr Charlie Tan as part of his University of Bristol Faculty of Engineering Summer Research Internship [1].
 Multi-gpu training and the batch based evaluation procedure are additional contributions of Mr Tan.

-These scripts were implemented and run with Pytorch 1.9.0, torchvision 0.10.0 and CUDA 11.1.
+These scripts were implemented and run with Pytorch 1.9.0, torchvision 0.10.0, CUDA 11.1, and PIQA.

 ### Evaluation